Birds, bees, and butterflies in the garden

-A green garden with many different plants and adequate shelter attracts birds, bees and butterflies.
-A good way to attract butterflies and bees to the garden is with nectar plants.
-Examples are cattail, red sunshade, buddleja (butterfly bush) and dill.
-Dense plantings and sheltered spots provide hiding places, which in turn attract other insects.
-You can also hang a butterfly box or insect hotel as a bonus.
+A green garden with lots of different plants and sufficient shelter attracts birds, bees, and butterflies.
+A good way to attract butterflies and bees to your garden is with nectar plants.
+Examples include cattail, red coneflower, buddleia (butterfly bush), and dill.
+Dense planting and sheltered spots provide hiding places, which in turn attract other insects.
+As an extra touch, you can also hang up a butterfly box or insect hotel.

 A lawn is attractive to birds because of the worms and insects that live in it.
-A hedge also creates a nice habitat for birds.
-Birds find shelter, they make nests in it and the berries provide plenty of food, as do the insects that descend on them.
-Insects often help against minor pests in your garden.
+A hedge also creates a pleasant living environment for birds.
+Birds find shelter there, build nests, and the berries provide sufficient food, as do the insects that are attracted to them.
+Insects often help combat minor pests in your garden.
 Aphids, for example, are eaten by ladybugs.
-There are several ways to make your garden a paradise for birds, bees and butterflies.
-Health at least for many different flowering and seed-forming plants.
-Make a plant selection that can offer some blooms in every season.
-A garden with birds, bees and butterflies blooms from spring to fall.
+There are various ways to turn your garden into a paradise for birds, bees, and butterflies.
+In any case, make sure you have lots of different flowering and seed-forming plants.
+Choose plants that will flower in every season.
+A garden with birds, bees, and butterflies will bloom from spring to fall.

 Difficulty

-Creating an attractive garden for birds, bees and butterflies is fairly easy.
+Creating an attractive garden for birds, bees, and butterflies is fairly simple.

-An attractive garden for birds, bees and butterflies contributes to a greener environment and biodiversity.
+An attractive garden for birds, bees, and butterflies contributes to a greener living environment and biodiversity.

 Flooding

 Replace some of the tiles in your garden with various flowering and seed-forming plants.
-This will allow water to drain into your garden more easily.
+This will allow water to drain away more easily in your garden.

 Heat stress